darwinbeing/HPServerPSUHack/README.md

 --->
 rom:008f48 20 3b 20 00     mov.w      #0x3b2,W0
 ```
-The attached file is the firmware that I have modified with an OVP set to 15V.
+The attached file is the firmware that I have modified with an $V_{ovp}$ set to 15V.

 * [DSPIC33FJ64GS606 OVP 15V](firmware/Rev10/Patch/DSPIC33FJ64GS606.hex)